androzo/serverless_image_api/README.md

 **Save Image**
 ----
-  Saves an image in a S3 bucket and some information on a DynamoDB Table.
+  Saves image in a S3 bucket and logs additional information on a DynamoDB Table.

 * **URL**